juncture-digital/juncture-digital.github.io/_docs/component/index.md

 ## Defining Juncture Components: Attributes, IDs, and Classes

 Juncture components (like `image`, `map`, or `video`) can be customized using **attributes**, **IDs**, and **class names**.
 These options let you control the behavior, appearance, and interactivity of each component.

-> 📝 Attributes may sometimes be referred to as *properties*.
-To stay consistent with HTML and Markdown conventions, we will refer to them as **attributes**.

 ---